jeremypbeasley/canlis_j/delivery.markdown

 All orders must be placed by 8PM the day before your delivery.

 Canlis servers aim to arrive within a 20 minute window of the time you have chosen.
-We’ll send you a text as soon as we are en route and one when we arrive at your doorstep.
+We’ll send you a text as soon as we are en route and again when we arrive at your address.

 <h2 class="Caption mb4">Delivery Zone</h2>